Getting a job, or being able to access buildings, venues and public facilities when you have an impairment (disability) can be hard.

 The Act also covers impairments related to diseases such as hepatitis, AIDS and HIV.

-Harassment because of disability, such as insults or humiliating jokes, is also unlawful in the workplace.
+Harassment because of an impairment, such as insults or humiliating jokes, is also unlawful in the workplace.

 How we can help